-:2016 STUDENT DESIGN FELLOWS:
+:2017 STUDENT DESIGN FELLOWS:

 The Emoti-Con!
 Design Fellows are the youth who make Emoti-Con happen!
 Design Fellows work on graphic design projects (signs, t-shirts, flyers), post on social media to spread the word and get people excited, and help teens get prepared to participate.
 They also help plan the day, coming up with ideas for everything from swag and giveaways to what speakers should be on the stage.
 On the day of Emoti-Con, the Design Fellows are the greeters, MCs, and show-runners, and create a brand-new game or design challenge every year that every single person who comes to Emoti-Con participates in!

-Hive Research Lab, a two-year research-practice partnership between Mozilla Hive NYC Learning Network, Indiana University, and New York University.
+Dixie Ching, PhD, is a post-doc at New York University and leads the Youth Trajectories & Pathways Study for the Hive Research Lab, a research-practice partnership between Mozilla Hive NYC Learning Network, Indiana University, and New York University.
 A former cell biologist, Dixie is interested in helping people see the relevance of science, technology, engineering, art and math (STEAM) to their lives and in developing a better-informed public through STEAM education.
 You can follow Dixie at @dixie_nyu.

 Marc Lesser is a specialist in the field of educational technology and digital media for learning with broad experience designing programming and learning spaces in local and national learning contexts.
-Since March of 2008, Marc directs the design and development of web-based and live learning environments for MOUSE’s national program network.
+Since March of 2008, Marc directs the design and development of web-based and live learning environments for Mouse’s national program network.
 His experience is shaped by previous roles as an educator, trainer, and specialist in the area of arts, media, and technology education.
 Marc holds a Master’s degree from NYU’s Digital Media Design for Learning program, is the co-founder of Emoti-Con!
 NYC’s Youth Digital Media and Technology Festival, and in 2012 was named a National School Boards Association “20-to-Watch” among national leaders in education and technology.
 You can follow Marc at @malesser.

 Jessica Walker directs the Summer and Pre-College Programs at Parsons The New School for Design.
 In this role she collaborates with faculty and community partners to develop workshops, classes and other opportunities for students to engage with art and design, portfolio development and college readiness.
 Jessica also teaches drawing and digital media within the undergraduate program at Parsons and is a practicing artist and filmmaker.
 Her work focuses on the overlap between creative practice and social science.
 Jessica’s latest project, “366” is a documentary film in which she meets with New Yorkers on their birthday to document how this day is spent across different age groups and cultures.